 But it’s not an easy decision.
 There are pros and cons to consider.
-Fortunately, at UPMC Pinnacle, we provide all of the information you need to empower your journey.
+Fortunately, at UPMC in Central Pa., we provide all of the information you need to empower your journey.
 We'll provide in-depth information on your surgical weight loss options so you can decide if a procedure can help you take charge of your health.

 To ensure that patients are healthy enough for surgery and can maintain a healthy routine after the procedure, before being considered for bariatric surgery a candidate must: